yuricsource/WebLedStrip/README.md

 # WebLedStrip
 This project is a little recharchable light box that helps me to take nice picures.

-This project is based on Arduino IDE on esp8266 (ESP-01).
+This project is based on Arduino and esp8266 (ESP-01).

 Parts: